Andalusian elections

 11/05/2026

 Madrid"We trust in the comeback."
-In this way, PSOE spokesperson Montse Mínguez responded this Monday to all the published polls that point to a historic defeat for the socialists in the Andalusian elections on May 17.
-"Let's not get demobilized, quite the opposite," she added, and assured that there are "many people worried about public services" who will trust María Jesús Montero to change the model that the PP has established in the last two legislatures.
-"We will play until the end, the vote is on May 17 and that is the poll that counts," she stated.
+In this way, the PSOE spokesperson, Montse Mínguez, responded this Monday to all the published polls that point to a historic defeat for the socialists in the Andalusian elections on May 17.
+"Let's not get demoralized, quite the opposite," she added, and assured that there are "many people worried about public services" who will trust María Jesús Montero to change the model that the PP has established in the last two legislatures.
+"We will fight until the end, the vote is on May 17 and that is the poll that counts," she stated.

-This Monday is the last day that polls can be published and all national newspapers carry their forecasts.
-None give them a higher perspective of results than in the previous elections, in which the PSOE had already fallen to the historic low of 30 deputies.
-And not only that: most also suggest that Juanma Moreno Bonilla is on the verge of an absolute majority, almost doubling the results, and could govern without the far-right Vox.
+This Monday is the last day that polls can be published, and all national newspapers carry their forecasts.
+None of them give them a higher expected result than in the previous elections, in which the PSOE already fell to a historic low of 30 deputies.
+And not only that: most also indicate that Juanma Moreno Bonilla is close to an absolute majority, almost doubling their results, and that he could govern without the far-right Vox.
 A dream for Moreno Bonilla, but also for Alberto Núñez Feijóo.

 Cargando